Xunnamius/babel-plugin-transform-default-named-imports/README.md

 ```

 ### Troubleshooting

+Firstly, this package uses the [`debug`](https://www.npmjs.com/package/debug)
+package under the hood, so running babel with the `DEBUG='*:*'` environment
+variable set will yield all sorts of useful information to your CLI.

 If all you want to do is ignore a misclassified module like `next` in the
 previous section, it's easier to just _exclude_ it: